Mellanox/libvma/README.txt

 VMA_RX_UDP_POLL_OS_RATIO
 The above param will define the ratio between VMA CQ poll and OS FD poll.
-This will result in a signle poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offlaoded socket (CQ) polls.
+This will result in a single poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offloaded socket (CQ) polls.
 No matter if the CQ poll was a hit or miss.
 No matter if the socket is blocking or non-blocking.
-When disabled, only offlaoded sockets are polled.
+When disabled, only offloaded sockets are polled.
 This parameter replaces the two old parameters: VMA_RX_POLL_OS_RATIO and VMA_RX_SKIP_OS
 Disable with 0